 Mpox may have become more prevalent due to waning immunity in people who received the smallpox vaccine and no immunity in those who never received it because smallpox had been eradicated.
 The last smallpox vaccine was administered in the United States in 1972.

+The outbreak was caused by the clade Ia virus and was spread by animal-to-human contact, household transmission, and sexual contact.
 Children aged 15 years or younger have been disproportionally affected.
-The outbreak was caused by the clade Ia virus and was spread by animal-to-human contact, household transmission, and sexual contact.
-The case fatality rate for clade I outbreaks has ranged between 3 and 5%.
+The case fatality rate for clade Ia outbreaks has ranged between 3 and 5%.

 On October 13, 2024, Zimbabwe reported its first two cases of mpox.
 A child and a man from two separate towns had traveled to South Africa and Tanzania, respectively.
-A total of 17 African countries had now reported mpox cases.
+By February 10, 2025, a total of 22 African countries had now reported clade 1b mpox cases.

 On October 22, 2024, the Robert Koch Institut in Germany reported the country’s first case caused by mpox clade 1b.
 The patient had recently traveled abroad.

 On November 6, 2024, The United Kingdom Health Security Agency confirmed 4 cases of clade 1b mpox in London.
 One person had recently traveled to several countries in Africa.
 The other 3 cases were household contacts.
-All 4 patients had been hospitalized.
+All patients had been hospitalized.
+These cases represented the first locally transmitted clade Ib mpox infections in the WHO European Region and the first outside Africa.
+On November 30, the UK reported its 5th case of clade Ib mpox.
+The 5th involved a person who had recently traveled to Uganda and had no links to the previous cases.

 On November 15, the California Department of Public Health confirmed the first case of clade 1b mpox in the United States.The patient had recently traveled to countries experiencing clade 1b mpox transmission.